 Tip: Although two scooters may have the same factory-listed run time, they may not have the same range.
 Range depends on how fast the scooter will go and at what steepness.
 It is also affected by variables such as rider weight, riding speed, and weather conditions like temperature and wind.
 Accelerating from 0-15 MPH takes a lot of energy, and if you can kick the scooter during that acceleration, we found we could add another few miles of range.

-On to the speed tests: we took each scooter three separate times up to its maximum flat ground speed - the speed with the throttle fully depressed - and timed it while it traversed a 100-foot stretch.
-The Razor E Prime III, Gotrax G4, and Niu Kqi3 Max are standouts in this category for their top speeds ranging between 18-20 miles per hour.
-But the Segway Max G2 is our true winner, hitting a whopping 21.4 miles per hour.
-Our slowest models, the Razor E300 and Gotrax GXL V2, only reach 12-13 miles per hour, but if you are a leisurely rider, this may be plenty for you.
+We took each scooter three times up to its maximum flat ground speed - the speed with the throttle fully depressed - and timed it while it traversed a 100-foot stretch.
+The Segway Max G2, Razor E Prime III, Gotrax G4, and Niu Kqi3 Max are standouts in this category for their top speeds ranging between 18-26 miles per hour.
+But the Isinwheel GT2 is our true winner, hitting 26.3 miles per hour.
+Our slowest models, the Razor E300 and Gotrax GXL V2, only reach 12-13 miles per hour.
+In other words, getting places will take you twice as long.
+But this may be plenty for you if you are a leisurely rider or going very short distances.

 Our top speed and hill climbing results don't come as too much of a surprise, given each model's motor size.
-Our two speediest and hill-capable contenders, the Kqi3 Max and the Max G2, boast 900-1000 watt maximum power motors that put other models with 250-500 watt motors to shame.
+Our two speediest and hill-capable contenders, the Isinwheel GT2, Kqi3 Max and the Max G2, boast 900-1000 watt maximum power motors that put other models with 250-500 watt motors to shame.
 Generally, you can expect higher-wattage motors to achieve faster top speeds and climb steeper hills.

-However, motor size is only part of the story when it comes to performance.
-Wattage is a measure of the amount of power a motor can consume, not the amount of power a motor can generate.
-Therefore, a larger motor does not necessarily correlate to a higher top speed or hill-climbing ability if the motor does not run as efficiently or put out as much power as a smaller watt motor.
+A bigger motor size does not always mean you go faster.
 For example, the E Prime III has a small 250-watt motor but still achieves an impressive 18-mile-per-hour top speed that outshines the 17-mile-per-hour top speed of the 500-watt Hiboy S2 Pro.
-However, it only maintains that speed for a short duration and struggles up even the smallest of hills.
+However, it maintains that speed for a short duration and struggles up even the smallest of hills.
 Therefore, we'd say that the Highboy S2 Pro is more powerful than the E Prime III.
-Conversely, the large 750-watt motor of the Segway E2 Pro reaches the same 16-mile-per-hour top speed as the 500-watt motors of the E2 Plus and S1-A. The Pro does, however, outperform these models in hill climbing ability and is thus more powerful than the two.
+Conversely, the large 750-watt motor of the Segway E2 Pro reaches the same 16-mile-per-hour top speed as the 500-watt motors of the E2 Plus and S1-A. However, the Pro outperforms the model's hill climbing ability and is thus more powerful than the two.
 These results are reflected in our overall power ratings that combine results from our hill climbing and top speed tests.

 Ride Comfort